OceanographyforEveryone/OpenCTD/README.md

 **Conductivity, temperature, and depth (CTD).**  These three measurements allow scientists to unlock ocean patterns hidden beneath the sea's surface.
 The ocean is not uniform, it its filled with swirling eddies, temperature boundaries, layers of high and low salinity, changing densities, and other physical characteristics invisible to an observer floating upon its surface.
 To reveal these patterns oceanographers employ the CTD--an oceanographic instrument that, at its core, measures temperature, salinity, and depth for a water column.
 The CTD is the workhorse of oceanographic research.

-CTDs are expensive, and that expense can act as a barrier-to-entry for formal and informal researchers with limited budgets, scientists from developing nations, citizen oceanographers, and students of all levels interested in learning more about their local coasts and waterways.
+CTDs are expensive, and that expense can is a barrier-to-entry for formal and informal researchers with limited budgets, scientists from developing nations, citizen oceanographers, and students of all levels interested in learning more about their local coasts and waterways.

 The OpenCTD is a low-cost, open-source CTD suitable for both educators and researchers.
 The platform is built using reasonably accessible parts and is powered by an Arduino-based microcontroller.
 Source codes and building instructions are freely available.
-The device, sufficiently accurate for scientific research, can be constructed for approximately $300, and is effective to 140 meters depth.
+The device, sufficiently accurate for scientific research, can be constructed for approximately $300, and is effective to 100 meters depth.

-Why 140 meters?
-For many coastal regions, 140 meters depth covers the majority of the ocean that is accessible by small boat and generally the maximum depth of the continental shelf.
+Why 100 meters?
+For many coastal regions, 100 meters depth covers the majority of the ocean that is accessible by small boat and generally the average depth of the outer continental shelf.
 The OpenCTD is targeted to people working in this niche, where entire research projects can be conducted for less than the cost of a commercial CTD.
-The OpenCTD is scalable, and someone with the inclination and expertise can adapt an OpenCTD to operate in deeper waters.
+The OpenCTD is scalable and someone with the inclination and expertise can adapt an OpenCTD to operate in deeper waters.

 *__If you build an OpenCTD please let the [team at Oceanography For Everyone](http://oceanographyforeveryone.com/#meetAnchor) know.
 We love to keep up with the community of people building and using these devices.
-During your build session, or while using an OpenCTD or other [Oceanography for Everyone](http://oceanographyforeveryone.com/) tool, please consider tweeting using the [#HackTheOcean](https://twitter.com/hashtag/HackTheOcean?src=hash) hashtag so the community can follow your efforts!__*
+During your build session, or while using an OpenCTD or other [Oceanography for Everyone](http://oceanographyforeveryone.com/) tools, please consider tweeting using the [#HackTheOcean](https://twitter.com/hashtag/HackTheOcean?src=hash) hashtag so the community can follow your efforts!__*

 #### 1.1 Skills Needed